The person at the center of this case

 Start here

-The distinctive red windbreaker with 'Auto Sports Products, Inc.' label and the two-piece locket keychain with the inscription 'He who holds the key can open my heart'—do these items provide any leads to her killer?
+The man's red windbreaker with 'Auto Sports Products, Inc.' label and the distinctive two-piece locket keychain with 'He who holds the key can open my heart' inscription—do these items connect to a known person?

-On November 10, 1979, the body of a 16-year-old girl was discovered in a cornfield off New York State Route 20 in Caledonia, New York.
-She had been shot twice with a .38 caliber weapon—once in the head and once in the back—and dragged into the field.
-In 2015, DNA analysis identified her as Tammy Jo Alexander, a runaway from Brookesville, Florida, who had disappeared in 1979 while known to hitchhike with truckers near her home.
-Despite the identification and distinctive personal items found with her body, the killer remains unknown and at large.
+On November 10, 1979, a 16-year-old girl was found murdered in a cornfield off New York State Route 20 in Caledonia, New York, shot twice with a .38 caliber weapon.
+She remained unidentified for 36 years until DNA analysis in 2015 revealed her identity as Tammy Jo Alexander, a runaway from Brookesville, Florida who had disappeared in 1979.
+The killer remains unknown, and investigators seek information about who shot her and how she came to be in that remote New York field.

 Try asking